NEU-DSG/tapas-xq/API.md

 | ------ | ------- |
 | file | An XML-encoded TEI document. |

-Additional parameters may be required in order to create the requested type of reader.
+Use [the view package configuration file](#obtain-registry-of-installed-view-packages) to determine what additional parameters are required for the requested type of reader.

+If, in the future, a [view package](https://github.com/NEU-DSG/tapas-view-packages) makes use of a different input source (such as a TAPAS collection or a project), the file parameter may be removed from this endpoint's requirements.

 Returns XHTML generated from the TEI document with status code 200. eXist does not store any files as a result of this request.